World's First Digital Dog News

 Joseph Byer, Jr., Research Editor

 We, the significant other and myself, came together because of dogs.
 We moved out of the city to the country specifically for our dogs.
-So, when we considered joining our first dog club it was with great anticipation of things to come; we were advancing into the world of dogs, for our dog's sake.

 Several prominent breeders and at least one AKC judge were members in our first club.
 It typically held several matches and shows throughout the year, conducted classes and in general represented to us the essence of becoming true blue dog enthusiasts.
 We thought this was a move up in the world of dogs for us; so we joined.